Redstone-Labs/.github/profile/README.md

 🔒We have extended security measures in place to ensure any code changes don't introduce any problems down the line in a project's development.

-💻Since our projects are 100% public and transparent, rest easy that we do not include any malicious lines of code in our plugins.
+💻Since our projects are 100% public and transparent, rest easy that we do not include any malicious lines of code in our plugins!

 ### License
 All the projects under Redstone Labs are licensed under the GPL v3 license.